 Grandparents' Custody Rights Lawyer Bucks County

 Grandparents are permitted in Pennsylvania to file a petition for either full or partial custody of their grandchildren.
-The law has undergone changes in recent years, however the standard remains what is in the best interests of the child.
+The law has undergone changes in recent years.
+However, the verdict will still rest on what is in the best interests of the child.
 There are a number of factors the Court will consider before granting Grandparents Custody or Visitation Rights.
-Grandparents must prove that they have been acting as in loco parentis which means that the child’s parents have given consent to the grandparents to act as the parents including making everyday decisions on how to raise the child, or the grandparents must show that their relationship with the child began either with the parent’s consent or by court order.
+Grandparents must prove that they have been acting as in loco parentis, which means that the child’s parents have given consent to the grandparents to act as the parents, including making everyday decisions on how to raise the child, or the grandparents must show that their relationship with the child began either with the parent’s consent or by court order.

-The grandparents must assume or bill willing to assume full responsibility for the child and must one of the following three things must be true of the child:
+The grandparents must assume or be willing to assume full responsibility for the child, and one of the following three things must be true of the child:

 The statute allows for brief temporary absences of the child from the grandparent’s home.
 If the child is residing with the grandparent and is removed by his or her parent, the grandparent must file for custody within 6 months of removal of the child.

 Why Do I Need a Lawyer?